 No single factor can fully explain every case of anorexia, and different anorexics experience different risk factors that lead them to develop the disease.
-By understanding anorexia's central causes, though, clinicians can gain better insight into how to treat this debilitating disorder.
+But by understanding anorexia's central causes, clinicians can gain insight into how to treat this debilitating disorder.

 Eating disorder statistics. (n.d.).
 Retrieved from http://www.state.sc.us/dmh/anorexia/statistics.htm